oroinc/documentation/user_guide/system_mailboxes.rst

 Synchronization
 ^^^^^^^^^^^^^^^

-- Let OroCRM know the details of IMAP or SMTP connection to the mailbox, such as host, port, and encryption, and specify the login (user) and password used to access the mailbox.
+- Let OroCRM know the details of IMAP (incoming mail) and/or SMTP (outgoing mail) connection for the mailbox, such as host, port, and encryption, and specify the login (user) and password used to access the mailbox.

 - Click the :guilabel:`Check Connection/Retrieve Folders`